-I am a Family Wound Coach, a Certified Reiki Level 3 Healer, a Creative Meditation Teacher and a full-time student of personal + spiritual development.
+I am a Childhood Wound Coach, a Certified Reiki Level 3 Healer, a Creative Meditation Teacher and a full-time student of personal + spiritual development.

-I guide women back home to their true selves, connect with their own voice, and blossom into their most resilient and empowered selves.
+I guide women to connect with their truth, heal their mind, body, and soul, and blossom into their most resilient and empowered selves.

 MY PERSONAL STORY